 The scholarship lessened the stress of affording my K-12 private education.
 My single mother was able to place me in a private education environment; it was at this school that I excelled not only in academics but also socially and spiritually.

 Attending my private school provided me with what I needed to thrive.
 I had smaller classroom sizes and a school setting that offered the specialized teaching I needed.
 Everyone should be able to choose the right education path for their child.
 Educational choice should not start at college; it should start from the very beginning of education.

-Sometimes your zoned school may not be able to provide quality education or have the resources that are needed for some students.
+Sometimes, a family’s zoned school may not be able to provide a quality education or have the resources that are needed for some students.
 A family’s income should not impact their ability to send their child to what they believe is the best school option.
 Especially now, families’ financial and income stability are becoming increasingly more vulnerable daily.
 Our families are spread thin.
-However, their children’s education should never be at risk due to limited financial means.
+However, their children’s education should never be at risk because of limited financial means.